 How does ERP Integration with Salesforce work?

-A Salesforce Integrator for ERP works by merging businesses’ financial and operational systems into a centralized database.
+A Salesforce integration with ERP works by merging businesses’ financial and operational systems into a centralized database.

 Take for instance; your ecommerce store acquires a new lead.
 Salesforce CRM will auto-populate your entire database with the latest customer data.